Vinilificio/vinilificio.com/en/giftcard.md

 ![giftcardvinile](/img/gift-card-mockup-front_web.jpg)![giftcardvinile](/img/gift-card-mockup-back_web.jpg) <br>

-* ***Black 5" disc with personalised doily and gift card folder.
+* ***VINYL GIFT CARD_ Black 5" disc with personalised label and gift card folder.
 Includes insertion of name and dedication in the graphic.***
   + € 15,00 (postage included with Poste) + the value of the gift card.

-* ***Black 5" disc with engraved 60 second vocal note, personalised doily and gift card folder.
+* ***TALKING GIFT CARD_ Black 5" disc with engraved 60 second vocal note, personalised label and gift card folder.
 Includes engraving of name and dedication***
   + € 20.00 (postage included with Poste) + the value of the gift card.